zankplus/map-rotator/README.md

 05	Object list     Page data
 ```

 This picture is complicated in practice by the fact that most of the event's content is located in its page data.
 This should be unsurprising for most RM2K users: most information about an event is set on a per page basis.
 It just means that a lot of essential event data, like what the event does or what it looks like, is buried one layer deeper than simple identifying information.
 Page data exists as a list inside the event object in much the same way that event data exists as a list inside of the map object.
-The internal structure of page objects is described as follows:
+I've summarized my own findings below, but a more detailed information is available on [this page at EasyRPG Wiki](https://wiki.easyrpg.org/development/data-structure-reference/lcfmapunit/map-event/event-page).

 ```
 ID      Data type       Purpose